What constitutes a failure in M&A?

 5. KMart and Sears (2005): US$11 billion

-Economies of scale are one of the reasons that are cited for many transactions in M&A, but economies of scale are not an end in themselves.
+Economies of scale are one of the main drivers of M&A transactions, but they’re not an end in themselves.
 You can take two fading companies, like KMart and Sears Roebuck, merge them, and you’ll have an even bigger problem than the one you started with.

-It also coincided with a series of cuts at Sears Holdings, at a time when it probably needed investment in stores, inventory and an online strategy, more than ever.
-It filed for bankruptcy in 2018 after 125 years in existence.
+It also coincided with a series of cuts at Sears Holdings at a time when it probably needed investment in stores, inventory, and an online strategy more than ever.
+The company filed for bankruptcy in 2018 after 125 years in existence.

 6. eBay and Skype (2005): US$2.6 billion

-It’s interesting how many of the worst M&A failures of all time happen around the same period: the changeover to digital and how many dealmakers failed to understand the dynamics of the changeover.
+It’s interesting how many of the worst M&A failures of all time happened around the same period.
+This is likely due to the changeover to digital and many dealmakers failing to understand its dynamics.

-Another such example is provided by eBay’s acquisition of Skype.
+Another such example is eBay’s acquisition of Skype.
 The theory was that this would allow communication between buyers and sellers on eBay, smoothing transaction flow and generating more revenue - beautiful synergies.

 7. Bank of America and Countrywide (2008): US$2 billion